crypDuck/minilaunch/README.md

 ### File Paths
 - `SALT_FILE`: The path to the file containing salt values for minipool creation.

+### Notifications
+- `DISCORD_WEBHOOK`: The Discord webhook URL for sending notifications.
+If this value is empty, no notifications will be sent.
+See Discord's documentation on webhooks for more information on how to set this up.

 Modifying these parameters will affect the behavior of the script:
 - Adjusting gas settings will impact when transactions are sent.
 - Updating contract addresses is necessary if you're interacting with different contracts.
 - Altering script behavior settings will change how frequently the script checks conditions and how long it runs.
+- Setting up the Discord webhook will enable notifications about important events during script execution.

-Remember to keep your `.env` file secure and never commit it to version control, as it may contain sensitive information like API keys.
+Remember to keep your `.env` file secure and never commit it to version control, as it may contain sensitive information like API keys and webhook URLs.